 - make changes to update the site

-- after updating the site, the Marketing Services and Technology team will inform the complainant that their concerns have been satisfactorily resolved.
+- after updating the site, the Marketing team will inform the complainant that their concerns have been satisfactorily resolved.